DontPanic345/MarsRoverProblem/readme.md

 npm test
 ```

 Automated tests are carried out by gitlab.com, you can see the results [here](https://gitlab.com/falloonalan/MarsRoverProblem/pipelines?scope=finished&page=1).
-Tests are from a fresh ubuntu docker image and also tests against node 9.
+Tests are from a Ubuntu docker image and also tests against node 9.

 ## Full Description